I love Kirtan Kriya meditation technique. You might know it by the name “Sa Ta Na Ma meditation”. It’s a form of Kundalini Meditation.

 4: Take a deep breath and stretch your hands over your head.
 Now bring them down in a sweeping motion on the exhale.

-Sa Ta Na Ma / Kirtan Kriya Benefits
+Benefits of Sa Ta Na Ma Meditation / Kirtan Kriya

-Would you believe that just twelve minutes of Kirtan Kriya meditation can heal you?
+Would you believe that just twelve minutes of Kirtan Kriya meditation can help you to heal?
 Specifically, it can create mental balance, longevity, and positivity.

 Although simple, there is actually a lot going on in this meditation.